webonyx/graphql-php/UPGRADE.md

-# Upgrade

 ## Upgrade v0.8.x, v0.9.x > v0.10.x

+### Breaking: minimum PHP version was changed from 5.4 to 5.5
+It allows us to leverage `::class` constant, `generators` and other features of newer PHP versions.

 ### Breaking: default error formatting
 By default exceptions thrown in resolvers will be reported with generic message `"Internal server error"`.
 Only exceptions implementing interface `GraphQL\Error\ClientAware` and claiming themselves as `safe` will be reported with full error message.

-This is done to avoid information leak in production when unhandled exceptions occur in resolvers (e.g. database connection errors, file access errors, etc).
+This breaking change is done to avoid information leak in production when unhandled exceptions were reported to clients (e.g. database connection errors, file access errors, etc).

 Also every error reported to client now has new `category` key which is either `graphql` or `internal`.
 Exceptions implementing `ClientAware` interface may define their own custom categories.